hydroGR/evalhyd/__source/r/functions/evalhyd--evald.rst

          shape: (time,) or (series, time)

       metrics
-         A character vector of evaluation metrics to be computed.
+         A string vector of evaluation metrics to be computed.
          shape: (metrics,)

       transform, optional